Akash-Modi104/python-flask-backend-template/README.md

 # python-flask-backend-template
-it will . sample template for creating a flask backend  web app with flask
+It will create a sample template for creating a flask backend  web app with python